 Somewhat allied to this question is the matter of exaggeration.
 Sometimes and with some people exaggeration pays.
 We live in an age of exaggerations and on a continent where exaggeration is as natural as breathing.
-The time when it doesn't pay is when it runs over into mis-statement about quality; deceit as to the service the commodity will give, and illusion about economy.
-There is harmless exaggeration such as every one of us uses every day to gain attention, but no advertiser can afford to depend for sales upon exaggeration of the basic worthwhileness of his goods.
+The time when it doesn't pay is when it runs over into misstatement about quality; deceit as to the service the commodity will give, and illusion about economy.
+There is harmless exaggeration such as every one of us uses every day to gain attention, but no advertiser can afford to base a sale on exaggeration of the basic worthwhileness of his goods.